Mercateo/mercateo-spring-boot-starter-hornetq-cluster/README.md

 # mercateo-spring-boot-starter-hornetq-cluster

+Alternative / substitute to (but actually a wrapper of) the original starter ``org.springframework.boot:spring-boot-starter-hornetq`` providing a very easy way to connect to multiple Hornetq nodes, e. g. them being in a fail-over setup.

+Versions will imply the versions of ``org.springframework.boot:spring-boot-starter-hornetq`` being wrapped.

+### Build status

 ![Build Status](https://travis-ci.org/Mercateo/mercateo-spring-boot-starter-hornetq-cluster.svg)

-Alternative to the original starter ``org.springframework.boot:spring-boot-starter-hornetq`` providing an easy way to connect to multiple Hornetq nodes, e. g. a fail-over setup.
+### What it does

+TODO

-### GAV
+### Use it

-Not yet available on Maven Central.
+Add the folling snippet to your ``pom.xml``:

 ```xml
 <dependency>